Fallback Routing Strategies in Redis Cluster Environments

 REP -->|still failing| FB[(Secondary store)]

 Backend engineers must instrument client-side slot refresh intervals to avoid stale routing tables.
-The mechanics of slot distribution and replica promotion directly inform how Understanding Redis Cache Topology dictates fallback path selection.
+The mechanics of slot distribution and replica promotion are covered in Understanding Redis Cache Topology.
 When a hash slot loses its primary, the fallback router must immediately target the highest-priority replica, apply a short exponential backoff, and validate the replica's master_link_status before committing writes.

 Production-Ready Python Fallback Router

 Modern Python applications should leverage redis-py v5+ with async cluster support, explicit slot refresh, and deterministic fallback routing.
-The following implementation demonstrates a production-grade fallback router that handles MOVED/ASK redirects, targets replicas under degradation, and integrates OpenTelemetry for distributed tracing.
+The following implementation handles MOVED/ASK redirects, targets replicas under degradation, and integrates OpenTelemetry for distributed tracing.

 import asyncio